Starry-lord/cbc-mac.rb/README.md

 1. Exploiting the signature of non fixed size messages with CBC-MAC

-2. Exploiting an app using CBC-MACwith control over IV
+2. Exploiting an app using CBC-MAC with control over IV